Convert Figma logo to code with AI

 Troubleshooting

 1. Language server is not installed. nvim-lspconfig does not install language servers for you.
-You should be able to run the cmd defined in each server's Lua module from the command line and see that the language server starts.
-If the cmd is an executable name instead of an absolute path to the executable, ensure it is on your path.
+You should be able to run the cmd defined in the config from the command line and see that the language server starts.
+If the cmd is a name instead of an absolute path, ensure it is on your $PATH.

 2. Missing filetype plugins.
-Certain languages are not detecting by Vim/Nvim because they have not yet been added to the filetype detection system.
-Ensure :set ft? shows the filetype and not an empty value.
+Some languages are not detected by Nvim because they have not yet been added to the filetype detection system.
+Ensure :set filetype? shows the filetype and not an empty value.

 Bug reports